bloominstituteoftechnology/node-api1-guided/README.md

 Guided project for **Node API 1** Module.

-In this project we will learn how to create a simple Web API using `Node.js` and `Express`, and cover the basics of server-side routing using global middleware.
+In this project we will learn how to create a simple Web API using `Node.js` and `Express`.

 ## Prerequisites